mojolingo/Adam.Snark.Rabbit/README.md

 "Snark is my middle name"

 Adam Snark Rabbit is your little helper.
 He was born at Mojo Lingo HQ and began to serve the team's every wish.
 He then began to evolve into a SaaS application, and here we are.
-He can perform all kinds of tasks, from announcing conference bridge participants and CI build status to triggering a deploy of applications and dropping snarky wisecracks.
+He will soon be able to perform all kinds of tasks, from announcing conference bridge participants and CI build status to triggering a deploy of applications and dropping snarky wisecracks.
+To begin with, his focus will be on executive/sales personnel in need of scheduling/contact assistance.

 Best of all, he's yours!
 Find him here: